supabase/cli/examples/tour/README.md

 npm run start
 ```

-You should now see the contents of `my_table`.
+You should now see the contents of `boarders`.
 Hooray!

 ## 3. Resetting schema changes